 2 Q. How are the ETAC and GTAC revenue requirements refunded to customers?
 3 A. The electric and gas revenue requirements are allocated to each rate class based upon 4 their respective percent share of overall gas or electric distribution revenue set by the 5 Rate Case Order.
 This rate class revenue allocation will stay the same until the 6 conclusion of the next base rate case (see Line 2 of Schedule SS-TAC-6E and SS-TAC- 7 6G).
 The amount of allocated revenue requirement to each rate class is then divided 8 by each class' most recent forecast of kilowatt-hour or therm sales for the 9 corresponding recovery period.
 10 The detailed calculations supporting the electric and gas rate designs are shown 11 in Schedule SS-TAC-6E and Schedule SS-TAC-6G, respectively.
-These schedules 12 contain the proposed ETAC and GTAC effective January 1, 2023.
+These schedules 12 contain the proposed ETAC and GTAC effective January 1, 2024.
+13 0 What are the annual rate impacts to the typical residential customer?
 13 Q. What are the annual rate impacts to the typical residential customer?
-13 14 Q. A. What are the annual rate impacts to the typical residential customer?
-The annual impact of the proposed rates to the typical residential electric customer 14 The annual impact of the proposed rates to the typical residential electric customer 14 15 The annual impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 6,920 kWh annually would be an increase in 14 15 16 The annual impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 6,920 kWh annually would be an increase in the annual bill from \$1,295.28 to \$1,302.00, or \$6.72 or approximately 0.52% (based 14 15 16 17 The annual impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 6,920 kWh annually would be an increase in the annual bill from \$1,295.28 to \$1,302.00, or \$6.72 or approximately 0.52% (based upon Delivery Rates and BGS-RSCP charges in effect October 1, 2022 and assuming 14 15 16 17 18 The annual impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 6,920 kWh annually would be an increase in the annual bill from \$1,295.28 to \$1,302.00, or \$6.72 or approximately 0.52% (based upon Delivery Rates and BGS-RSCP charges in effect October 1, 2022 and assuming that the customer receives BGS-RSCP service from PSE&G).
-14 15 16 17 18 19 The annual impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 6,920 kWh annually would be an increase in the annual bill from \$1,295.28 to \$1,302.00, or \$6.72 or approximately 0.52% (based upon Delivery Rates and BGS-RSCP charges in effect October 1, 2022 and assuming that the customer receives BGS-RSCP service from PSE&G).
-The annual impact of the proposed rates to the typical residential gas heating customers
+14 Q. A. The average monthly impact of the proposed rates to the typical residential electric 14 The average monthly impact of the proposed rates to the typical residential electric 14 15 The average monthly impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 577 kWh in an average month (6,920 14 15 16 The average monthly impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 577 kWh in an average month (6,920 kWh annually), would be an increase in their average monthly bill from \$118.34 to 14 15 16 17 The average monthly impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 577 kWh in an average month (6,920 kWh annually), would be an increase in their average monthly bill from \$118.34 to \$120.43, or \$2.09 or approximately 1.77% (based upon Delivery Rates and BGS-RSCP 14 15 16 17 18 The average monthly impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 577 kWh in an average month (6,920 kWh annually), would be an increase in their average monthly bill from \$118.34 to \$120.43, or \$2.09 or approximately 1.77% (based upon Delivery Rates and BGS-RSCP charges in effect August 1, 2023 and assuming that the customer receives BGS-RSCP 14 15 16 17 18 19 The average monthly impact of the proposed rates to the typical residential electric customer using 740 kWh in a summer month and 577 kWh in an average month (6,920 kWh annually), would be an increase in their average monthly bill from \$118.34 to \$120.43, or \$2.09 or approximately 1.77% (based upon Delivery Rates and BGS-RSCP charges in effect August 1, 2023 and assuming that the customer receives BGS-RSCP service from PSE&G).